dwrobel/flatcam/README.md

 =================================================

+4.04.2020

+- fixed the Repeated code parsing in Excellon Parse

 1.04.2020

 - updated the SVG parser to take into consideration the 'Close' svg element and paths that are made from a single line (we may need to switch to svgpathtools module)